carloslfu/make-your-own-js-runtime/README.md

 # Deno Runtime Rust

-Run JavaScript from Rust using the Deno Runtime crate.
+Proof of concept of creating a JavaScript runtime with Rust by using the Deno Runtime crate.
+Useful for embedding and customizing Deno's runtime in your Rust application or creating a custom JavaScript runtime based on Deno's runtime.
 This repo showcases:
 - Importing from https sources like esm.sh and handling TypeScript files
 - Handling permissions with custom prompter
 - Writing extensions

+I'll continue to add more features and examples as I need them for my projects.
+I hope this helps you too!

 ## Useful guides